quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Clients MUST ignore any received Version Negotiation packets that contain the version that they initially attempted.
-Once a client has reacted to a Version Negotiation packet, it MUST drop all subsequent Version Negotiation packets.
+Once a client has reacted to a Version Negotiation packet, it MUST drop all subsequent Version Negotiation packets on that connection.

 Servers MUST validate that the client's `Currently Attempted Version` matches the version in the long header that carried the handshake version information.